Petrosz007/msc-thesis/chapters/graph_reduction.typ

 This Graph Reduction is an NP-complete problem @thebook[p.
 116].
 Because of this, we can only create algorithms that approximate the most optimally reduced graph.

 As you can see, every step of our Graph Reduction basically creates a new graph.
 We remove and replace vertices, we remove edges.
 This poses a problem, because the order of reduction matters.
-Consider the following example:
+Consider the following example: #todo[O-O-O-O ahol ha O-O O-O bol 2 lesz, de O O-O O bol 3 lesz]

 #align(center, figure(image("../graphs/circo/lossy.dot.png", width: 55%), caption: [hmm]))